Surabaya: Religion

-In addition to the art above, the call culture of arek or rek (a distinctive call from Surabaya) is also a unique characteristic.
-There are other distinctive calls as well, namely Cak for men and Ning for women.
-In an effort to preserve culture, Cak & Ning Surabaya is selected once a year, and the selected finalists are tourism ambassadors and icons of the young generation of the city.

-Cak Durasim Festival (FCD) is held annually, which is an art festival to preserve the culture of Surabaya and East Java in general.
-The Cak Durasim Festival is usually held at Cak Durasim Building.
-There is also the Surabaya Art Festival (FSS) which raises all kinds of art forms such as theatre, dance, music, literary seminars, painting exhibitions.
-Event organisers usually aside from art groups in Surabaya also come from outside the city.
-Also enlivened is the screening of movie screens and T-shirt exhibitions.
-The Surabaya Art Festival is held once a year in June and is usually held at the Youth Hall.

-In addition to Javanese culture, there has also been a mixture of various cultures such as from Madura, the Arab world, India, the Malay world, China and Europe.
-The Surabaya Cross Culture is an annual art and culture festival that show various cultures outside Indonesia.

 Economy

 Since the early 1900s, Surabaya has been one of the most important and busiest trading city ports in Asia.
 Principal exports from the port include sugar, tobacco, and coffee.
 Its rich history as a trading port has led to a strong financial infrastructure with modern economic institutions such as banks, insurance, and sound export-import companies.
 The economy is influenced by the recent growth in international industries and the completion of the Suramadu Bridge.
 The high potential and economic activities make the city an attractive destination to foreign investors.

 The city is home to a large shipyard and numerous specialized naval schools.
 The Bank of Indonesia has also made plans for Surabaya to be the Islamic financial center of Indonesia.